jonathanburgossaldivia/windows-usb-installer-from-linux/README.md

 To solve this you must:

-- Select a uefi file as trusted for executing
+- Select a UEFI file as trusted for executing
-- Create a profile for boot with this path to file as trusted on uefi settings: /USB0/BOOT/grubx64.efi
+- Create a profile for boot with this path to file as trusted on UEFI settings: /USB0/BOOT/grubx64.efi
-- Boot from the uefi profile
+- Boot from the UEFI profile

 ### Prerequisites